 Example of ASCII art

-In the picture to the right is an example of ASCII art that uses characters to create a picture of Captain Kirk from the original Star Trek series.
-The letters, numbers, and punctuation marks are chosen by the artist (or the algorithm) on the basis of the shape and the content of the glyph.
+The picture is an example of ASCII art, using characters to create a picture of Captain Kirk from the original Star Trek series.
+The letters, numbers, and punctuation marks are chosen by the artist (or algorithm) based on the shape and content of the glyph.
 For instance, a slash (/) could be used to create a cross-hatching effect, as in comic books.

 You can also view the original file by downloading the kirk.txt file, hosted here at Computer Hope.